enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Challenges and Limitations

-Despite the semantic richness offered by RDF and Triplestores, the development experience presents certain **limitations when compared to traditional relational databases employing ORMs**.
+Despite the semantic richness offered by RDF and Triplestores, the development experience presents certain limitations when compared to traditional relational databases employing ORMs.

-A primary challenge is the **absence of an Object-Relational Mapper (ORM)** for SPARQL and RDF.
-This necessitates **manual construction of all SPARQL queries**.
+A primary challenge is the absence of an Object-Relational Mapper (ORM) for SPARQL and RDF.
+This necessitates manual construction of all SPARQL queries.
 Unlike ORMs, which provide type-safe query builders and automatic mapping, developers must meticulously craft each query string.
 This leads to:

 * **Lack of Compile-Time Schema Enforcement:** There is no mechanism to validate SPARQL queries against the defined ontologies at development time.
 A simple typo in a predicate URI or an incorrect data type in a query will not raise an error until runtime, potentially leading to silently inconsistent data rather than immediate failure.
 * **Consistency Overhead:** Developers bear a significant burden in ensuring that all repository methods for a single entity (create, read, update, delete) consistently use the *exact same RDF predicates and object types*.
 Any deviation, even minor, can fragment the data graph, making subsequent queries incomplete or erroneous.
 This requires rigorous adherence to internal conventions and thorough testing.